Australia backs lithium mine to spur battery push

 The government said on Tuesday it would invest about A$20 million ($15 million) into Pilbara Minerals Ltd's Pilgangoora project in Western Australia, which will produce lithium concentrate, a key component in electric vehicles and batteries.

-Environment and Energy Minister Josh Frydenberg said it represented the conservative government's first investment in a mining project of its kind and demonstrated a commitment to clean energy technologies.
+Environment and Energy Minister Josh Frydenberg said it represented the conservative government's first investment in a mining project of its kind.

 "Lithium is a vital component used in battery storage, which helps to support Australia's increasing use of renewable energy," the minister said in a statement.